 Tenants can claim compensation to cover the household repairs, compensation for the pain suffering and loss of amenity caused by the disrepair, and also any legal costs associated with the claim.

-The legal team behind DisrepairClaim.co.uk can assist you with your housing disrepair claim.
-Simply fill out our free to use eligibility checker to start.
+The legal panel behind DisrepairClaim.co.uk can assist you with your housing disrepair claim.
+Simply fill out our free-to-use eligibility checker to start.

 There are some repairs not covered by law.
 These mostly include any cosmetic improvements like new doors or windows when the current ones work fine, or worn out carpets and floors.
 Worn out kitchen and bathroom units are also no covered.